Adding anything to your regular diet to improve your health or healing is considered a dietary supplement. Dietary supplements may include:

 The National Health and Nutrition Examination Survey reports widespread use of vitamin supplements.

 Besides multivitamins, many dietary supplements target special needs and age groups.
-However, all of a person's nutritional needs can be met by eating a balanced diet.
+But all of a person's nutritional needs can be met by eating a balanced diet.
 Some people who may need special dietary supplements include:

 Pregnant or nursing women